 - Grading standards (rubrics, etc.)

-- You can find course rubrics by looking at individual assignments or discussions or by going to the Course Admin section and clicking on the Rubrics link.
-Review grading standards, rubric descriptions, and any related grading criteria that you can find.
+- You can find rubrics by looking at individual assignments or discussions or by going to the Tools section and clicking on the Rubrics link.
+Review grading standards, rubric descriptions, and any related grading criteria you can find.

 - Expectations for returning grades to students